realms-team/solmanager/README.md

 # Installing and Running

 * download a release of this repo as well as a release from the https://github.com/realms-team/sol repo side by side
-* install python required libraries: `pip install -r requirements.txt`
-* Generate a private key `basestation.ppk` and associated (self-signed) certification `basestation.cert` for SSL protection:
+* Generate a private key `solmanager.ppk` and associated (self-signed) certification `solmanager.cert` for SSL protection:
-    * `openssl genrsa -out basestation.ppk 1024`
+    * `openssl genrsa -out solmanager.ppk 1024`
-    * `openssl req -new -x509 -key basestation.ppk -out basestation.cert -days 1825` (you MUST enter the hostname in the entry "Common Name")
+    * `openssl req -new -x509 -key solmanager.ppk -out solmanager.cert -days 1825` (you MUST enter the hostname in the entry "Common Name")
-* place both `basestation.ppk` and `basestation.cert` files in the `basestation-fw` directory
+* place both `solmanager.ppk` and `solmanager.cert` files in the `solmanager` directory
-* copy `basestation.cert` in the `server-sw` directory as well
+* copy `solmanager.cert` in the `solserver` directory as well
-* double-click/run on `basestation.py` to start the basestation
+* double-click/run on `solmanager.py` to start the manager

+## Configuration
+* Create a copy of `solmanager.config.sample`, name it `solmanager.config`
+* Modify the configuration fields you need to

 # JSON API